robusta-dev/robusta/docs/catalog/sinks/PagerDuty.rst

 5. On the next screen input the configuration details

-6. On the `Integrations` screen check the `Events API V2` option and Tap on the `Create` button in the bottom on the screen
+6. On the `Integrations` screen, search for and select the intergration "Robusta.dev" and tap on the `Create Service` button in the bottom on the screen

 7. Copy the `Integration Key`.
 A sample key would look like: f6c6e02a5a1a490ee02e90cde19ee388